 Of course, all books are easier to read that to describe.
 This is true even when you’re a character in them, when that’s been your whole life, when you began as the author’s imaginary friend and wound up as narrator, protagonist, and bit part player in her over thirty novels.
 But I don’t know why we’re talking about you.
 This is a book about me.

-OR WHAT YOU WILL will be published on 7th July 2020 by Tor.
+OR WHAT YOU WILL was published on 7th July 2020 by Tor.

 I wrote it between February 7th and July 31st 2018, in Montreal, Chicago, Montreal, Grand Rapids, Montreal, Florence, Paestum, Rome, Florence, Montreal and Chicago.
 It’s a standard length book for me, around 94,000 words.

 Tor back cover copy

 From the Hugo, Nebula, and World Fantasy Award-winning author of Among Others, an utterly original novel about how stories are brought forth.